If you require general visa and immigration information for non-students, visit our dedicated Visa and Immigration page.

 The categories below will help you to find out what type of visa you should apply for.

-Student Visa (Former Tier 4)
+Student Visa (formerly Tier 4)

 This category covers the majority of international students looking to study an undergraduate or postgraduate course in Scotland.